£13.60 – £16.80

 Disco, Divas and Death: Groovy 70s disco murder mystery party set in the hippest birthday bash the music industry has seen.
 Dig out those platform shoes, disco-dancing outfits and glam rock creations; boogie on down; the disco's funky man.

-Virtual or At Home Options, 6-10 Players, Adults and some teens (see Age tab below)
+Virtual or At Home Options, 6-10 Players, Adults and most teens 13+ (see Age and Sensibilities tab below)

 Funky 70s disco murder mystery game for 6 – 10 players.
 Instant download for At Home or Virtual parties.
 No commercial use.